 A roll call is a way of determining a count of people.
 It is a calling of names to determine those present or absent.
-A roll call is common in many different situations and by many organizations.
+It is commonly used in many different situations and by many organizations.
 It can be called by many different names; it is known as taking attendance in a classroom.
 It can also serve different purposes such as an honorary listing of names instead of the traditional count of those present.
 The roll call is common in classrooms, military organizations, political organizations, and prisons.

 In para-military camps, such as law enforcement academies, a roll call is often used.
 In this case, it is used to determine those present, and also for inspection.
 Upon calling of names, members may have to step forward and face scrutiny from superiors.
-The roll call may be used in other job places for many different reasons.
+This method may be used in other job places for many different reasons.
 In a newsroom, a roll call may be followed by assigning of stories.
 In corporations or business, it can be used as an assignment of duties.

 Some roll calls are used not for attendance, but for certain listings of people.
-Honorary roll calls have been used for the listing of those honored by awards or for those killed in action, such as during the 9/11 attacks in New York.
-Among the famous roll calls in popular culture are Ben Stein’s reading of roll call in the 1980s American movie, Ferris Bueller’s Day Off.
+Honorary versions have been used for the listing of those honored by awards or for those killed in action, such as during the 9/11 attacks in New York.
+Among the famous roll calls in popular culture are Ben Stein’s performance of it in the 1980s American movie, Ferris Bueller’s Day Off.
 His reading of attendance meets a snag when he gets to the name “Bueller.”
 His comical and monotone response to the silence is now famous: “Anyone?
 Bueller?”

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!